OUTSIDE THE BOX THINKING, DELIVERING CUTTING EDGE SOLUTIONS!

 The Immigration Policy Center (IPC) has released all fifty states, the District of Columbia and the United States (Overall), for a total of fifty-two updated fact sheets with accompanying info graphics and other details.
 These fact sheets highlight the demographic and economic impact of Immigrants, Asians and Latinos in each state.
 The Immigration Policy Center (IPC) is the research and policy division of the American Immigration Council (AIC).

-As Washington D.C. continues the discussion of Comprehensive Immigration Reform, we thought that it would be a good time to provide some statistics on the Immigrant population in the United States as provided by this IPC research.
+With national immigration policy being discussed as part of Presidential Elections, we thought that it would be a good time to provide some statistics on the Immigrant population in the United States as provided by this IPC research.
 Once a week we will be posting a blog with information on three states at a time.
-This week we will highlight; Georgia, Hawaii & Idaho.
+This week we will highlight; South Carolina, South Dakota & Tennessee.

 We wanted to find a new way to engage our reader base.
 Every other Friday, we will post the ten (10) best/most frequently asked questions received during the week from our h1bvisalawyerblog, Facebook, and Twitter readers.
 We will answer those questions and provide the Q&A on our H-1B Visa Lawyer Blog.